Helpful Gardening Tips

 There are more than 380 varieties of ferns in North America in varying shades of green, providing a variety of interesting and ornamental patterns.
 Although they are similar to flowering plants, with roots, stems, and leaves, they reproduce differently by spreading tiny spores or by the growth of bullets.
 A bullet is a little vegetative bud that develops on the fronds of some ferns.
 When the bullet comes in contact with the ground, it can take root.

 Ferns average one to three feet in height, as well as diameter, and are slow growers.
 Most require evenly moist, well-draining, humus-rich soil and regular watering.
 The soil should not be allowed to dry out between watering times.
 Different varieties need varying amounts of shade.
 They have few pest problems.

-Perennials that continue to grow for years, they may be propagated through division, preferably in spring.
+Perennials that continue to grow for years may be propagated through division, preferably in Spring.
 The plant should be watered first, then gently dug up and divided into two or three clumps, which can then be replanted.
 Fiddleheads are the rolled-up fronds seen when a plant experiences growth.

-One of the most popular one's are the Boston fern, loved for its showy fronds, which can reach up to five feet in length.
+One of the most popular ones is the Boston fern, loved for its showy fronds, which can reach up to five feet in length.
 Though often displayed in hanging baskets, it is also a great addition to the garden.
 It thrives in high humidity and temperatures in the 60's and 70's.

 Fern Plant Description

 Fern plants are small and stocky, with tall and numerous leaves that all extend from the center of the plant.
 The deep green hues that are found among the many different types of plants create a natural look that is appreciated by gardeners.

 Fern plants are commonly found in hardy zones three to eight, but there are a couple that is capable of growing up to hardy zone ten.